codeforamerica/cfa_email_parser/README.md

 ## How to use
 Lets say you want your application to receive email, perhaps a report that is being emailed out by a city agency once a week.

 The first thing you will need is an email address where your city agency can send their weekly report email.
-You can choose an email address that looks like <something>@parser.codeforamerica.org, where <something> is unique and specific to your application (e.g. louisville-jail-reports@parser.codeforamerica.org).
+You can choose an email address that looks like `<something>@parser.codeforamerica.org`, where `<something>` is unique and specific to your application (e.g. louisville-jail-reports@parser.codeforamerica.org).

 Next you will need to define an HTTP API resource that can accept POST requests with `Content-Type: application/www-form-urlencoded`.
 This POST request will contain the contents of the email, but parsed into [various fields](http://sendgrid.com/docs/API_Reference/Webhooks/parse.html#-Parameters).